Ligand binding assay: History

 Historically, ligand binding assay techniques were used extensively to quantify hormone or hormone receptor concentrations in plasma or in tissue.
 The ligand-binding assay methodology quantified the concentration of the hormone in the test material by comparing the effects of the test sample to the results of varying amounts of known protein (ligand).

 The foundations for which ligand binding assay have been built are a result of Karl Landsteiner, in 1945, and his work on immunization of animals through the production of antibodies for certain proteins.
 Landsteiner's work demonstrated that immunoassay technology allowed researchers to analyze at the molecular level.
 The first successful ligand binding assay was reported in 1960 by Rosalyn Sussman Yalow and Solomon Berson.
 They investigated the binding interaction for insulin and an insulin-specific antibody, in addition to developing the first radioimmunoassay (RIA) for insulin.
 These discoveries provided precious information regarding both the sensitivity and specificity of protein hormones found within blood-based fluids.
 Yalow and Berson received the Nobel Prize in Medicine as a result of their advancements.
 Through the development of RIA technology, researchers have been able to move beyond the use of radioactivity, and instead, use liquid- and solid-phase, competitive, and immunoradiometric assays.
 As a direct result of these monumental findings, researchers have continued the advancement of ligand binding assays in many facets in the fields of biology, chemistry, and the like.
+For instance, the Lois lab at Caltech is using engineered artificial ligands and receptors on neurons to trace information flow in the brain.
+They are specifically using ligand-induced intramembrane proteolysis to unravel the wiring of the brain in Drosophila and other models.
+When the artificial ligand on one neuron binds to the receptor on another, GFP expression is activated in the acceptor neuron demonstrating the usefulness of ligand binding assays in neuroscience and biology.